Learning and Leading Start with Community

 Discover the World in Social Studies

-- Sixth Grade: Students examine the Civil Rights Movement through the lenses of the legal system, primary sources, music, and literature.
-They write their own script to perform at Freedom Night.
+- Sixth Grade: Students learn to be self-reflective researchers and presenters through the study of world religions.
+They examine the civil rights movement through the lenses of the legal system, primary sources, music, and literature and write their own script to perform at Freedom Night.

 Flourish in the Arts

-- Sixth Grade: Students sample every media, rotating through classes in music, theater arts, digital technology, visual arts, and woodworking.
+- Sixth Grade: Students sample every arts discipline, rotating through classes in music, theater arts, digital technology, visual arts, and woodworking.

 Become a Leader on the Field

-Middle school students also serve as the cross-graded partners for some of our youngest students.
+Middle school students also serve as the cross-graded partners for our youngest students.
 They meet regularly to read or do projects together.